 “Well, that’s the peculiar thing.
 The robbers trashed the drone once it flew down.
 We lost the signal.
 All we captured up to that point was the robbers assaulting the woman and knocking her to the ground.”

 “Have you identified her?”

 “A one Casja Fawnell.
 Middle-aged.
 Moderately wealthy.
 Member of the Aecer Historical Society.
+Works for the Sodabrucke campaign.
 She’s yet to file a complaint.”

 “I take it you got the rest of the footage from the drone… you did recover it, didn’t you?”